DarthVanger/spyoptics.kiev.ua/README.md

 Installing
 ----------
+You will need a server with:
+- php (TODO: version?)
+- mysql (TODO: version?)

 There's no easy installation, but if you want to try using this code (not recommended :), you can find the file with database structure at application/config/dbInstallScript.sql.

 Config